-Kinderdijk windmills are probably the most famous and most photographed windmills in the world.
+Kinderdijk windmills in the Netherlands are probably the most famous and most photographed windmills in the world.
 But behind the picturesque dreamy landscapes, there is a lot of history as well…

 I’ve seen many pictures of the windmills of Kinderdijk over the years, but I never knew what the story behind them was and that there is so much more to this area than just the postcard-worthy landscapes…